Chateau Lagrange Pomerol Bordeaux, Complete Guide

 Chateau Lagrange Pomerol dates back to at least the later part of the 19th century.
 At the time it was owned by the de Jaurias family.
 The wines were sold under the name of La Grange Tropchaud in the early 1920s.

-Chateau Lagrange Pomerol was bought by Jean-Pierre Moueix in 1953 by the Pecresse family.
-The property is situated on the far north end of the Pomerol appellation.
-Chateau Lagrange Pomerol is a slightly rustic, old school, medium-bodied, early-drinking style of Bordeaux wine from Pomerol.
+Chateau Lagrange Pomerol was bought by Jean-Pierre Moueix in 1953 from the Pecresse family.
+The property is situated close to the far north end of the Pomerol appellation.
+Chateau Lagrange Pomerol was a slightly rustic, old school, medium-bodied, early-drinking style of Bordeaux wine from Pomerol.
+However, the property has seen a renaissance since 2015, and today, Chateau Lagrange is now making the best wines in the history of the estate.

 Chateau Lagrange Pomerol Vineyards, Terroir, Grapes, Winemaking

-The 9.2 hectare Pomerol vineyard of Chateau Lagrange Pomerol is planted to 95% Merlot and 5% Cabernet Franc.
-The vineyard was almost doubled in size in 2012.
+The 9.2 hectare Pomerol vineyard of Chateau Lagrange Pomerol is planted 100% Merlot.
+The previous plantings of 5% Cabernet Franc has been removed from the vineyards.
+It is important to note that the vineyard was almost doubled in size in 2012.
 This proved to be a good move as the wines have continued improving.
+By 2020, all you need to do is taste a bottle to know how much better their wines are these days.

 Things changed again for the estate when the remaining vineyard of Certan Marzelle was added to Lagrange Pomerol, after Certan Marzelle was no longer being made.